Dovidc/ListIt/ios/README.md

   LISTIT_DEVELOPMENT_TEAM = ABC1234567
   ```
 - `Signing.local.xcconfig` is included only when present, allowing each contributor to keep device provisioning details out of version control while avoiding repeated manual edits in Xcode.
+- Once you override `LISTIT_BUNDLE_PREFIX`, every framework and test target automatically inherits the new identifier via `$(LISTIT_BUNDLE_PREFIX).$(PRODUCT_NAME:rfc1034identifier)`, so you never have to rename modules manually after running XcodeGen.

 ## Shared Core Integration